14. Example [nuxt-11]: Customizing the loading image

 context.app.$eventBus().$emit('errorLoading', false)

-// return a promise
+// we make a promise

 return new Promise(function(resolve, reject) {

-// simulate an asynchronous function
+// we simulate an asynchronous function

 setTimeout(function() {

-// end of wait
+// end waiting

 context.app.$eventBus().$emit('loading', false)